Enterfries/Enterfries/README.md

 4. Strong naming conventions (to avoid confusion about where functionality should live)
 5. Application logging (Server and client)
-6. Typescript with a compiler options best suited to many developers and long lived applications.
+6. Types for both Flow and Typescript